3.3 Newton’s Universal Law of Gravitation

 - Suppose someone in your astronomy class was unhappy about his or her weight.
 Where could a person go to weigh one-fourth as much as he or she does now?
 Would changing the unhappy person’s weight have any effect on his or her mass?

 - When the Apollo astronauts landed on the Moon, some commentators commented that it ruined the mystery and “poetry” of the Moon forever (and that lovers could never gaze at the full moon in the same way again).
 Others felt that knowing more about the Moon could only enhance its interest to us as we see it from Earth.
 How do the various members of your group feel?
 Why?

-- [link] shows a swarm of satellites in orbit around Earth.
+- This picture shows a swarm of satellites in orbit around Earth.
 What do you think all these satellites do?
 How many categories of functions for Earth satellites can your group come up with?